jacquespillet/jacquespillet.github.io/Engine.md

 The interface is built with Qt, and the rendering part is done with openGL.

-I kind of stopped the development last year because of time constraints.
+I stopped the development in 2018 because of time constraints.

-I'm considering adding support for a vulkan back end when I have some time.

-In terms of actual algorithms and techniques, I also have tons of ideas of stuff I want to add.

-I had also started developping an offline path tracer as part of the software.

 The source code is in that repo : https://github.com/jacquespillet/KikooRenderer